Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

 * Reduced CodeCov report submission by skipping this step on scheduled runs.

+* Update code-cov action usage to use v3.

 Contribution Guide

 * Added instructions to update pending release when making a contribution.